bschley/prox-ui/README.md

 8. Add to an user an proxmox api key and secret

-NOTE: User permissions you handle with the api token!
+NOTE: User permissions are handled by the api token!
 That's it!